sujith-eag/sujith-library/docs/vue/index.md

 ## Still under edit

 <!-- <CollapsibleList :sections="vueSection" /> -->
-Check out the books on react which were really helpful
+Check out the books which were really helpful
 ___

 <h3>Books Used to Learn Vue.js</h3>